 In order to validate student identity for all online courses, students enrolled in online courses are required to complete one proctored event (a major exam, assignment, or presentation).
 The event will count a minimum of 20 percent of the course grade and will be reflected as such on the course syllabus.

 The proctored event will be administered on the instructor's home campus and will be monitored by the instructor or another STC employee.
 Students must attend the proctored session as scheduled on the Lesson Plan/Course Calendar for the online course.
 Students living further than 75 miles from campus who cannot come to Southeastern Tech for the event must secure an approved proctoring site.
 The site and the proctor must meet Southeastern Technical College's requirements (instructor will provide more information and necessary forms if this is the case).
 Students arranging off-campus proctoring will take the event on the same day it is originally scheduled.
 Students who do not complete the proctored event as scheduled must submit a valid documented excuse within three business days after the scheduled event.
 If the excuse is approved, students must make arrangements with the instructor to makeup/reschedule the missed event.
 The penalty and makeup instructions will be at the instructor's discretion.
-Proctored events should be completed prior to the last two weeks of the semester.
+Proctored events will be given between weeks 9 and 13 for Fall and Spring Semesters and between weeks 6 and 8 for Summer Semester.
 Students failing to complete the proctored event will be issued a WF by the instructor.

 As published on STC's Catalog and Handbook, any expenses incurred to obtain a proctor will be the responsibility of the student.
 However, students are not charged a proctoring fee when taking the proctored exam on the campus of Southeastern Tech.
 Most of Georgia's technical colleges do not charge to proctor exams for students enrolled in other TCSG colleges.
 Students who are enrolled at Southeastern Technical College and live out of the state of Georgia or out of the country could incur a proctoring charge.
 However, in that instance, the instructor would assist the student in locating the least expensive proctor.